Centralized Volatility Reduction for Electricity Markets

-The above trades coincide with the set of all (non-degeraate) Stackelberg equilibria of the bilateral trade between $W$ and $P$ in Proposition \ref{prop:bilat}.
-Given the objective of the options market clearing problem \eqref{eq:DA.opt}, we conclude that the trade mediated by the market maker finds an equilibrium with the highest aggregate variance reduction.
-We characterize that reduction in the following result, whose proof can be found in the Appendix. { \begin{proposition} The optimal solutions of \eqref{eq:DA.opt} for the copperplate power system example are given by $\( q^*_W, K^*_W, \Delta^*_W \)=\( q^*_P, K^*_P, \Delta^*_P \)=\( q^*, K^*, \Delta^* \)$, where
+The above trades coincide with the set of all (non-degenerate) Stackelberg equilibria of the bilateral trade between $W$ and $P$ in Proposition \ref{prop:bilat}.
+Given the objective of the central clearing problem \eqref{eq:DA.opt}, we conclude that the trade mediated by the market maker finds an equilibrium with the highest aggregate variance reduction.
+We characterize that reduction in the following result. \begin{proposition} The optimal solutions of \eqref{eq:DA.opt} for the copperplate power system example are given by $\left( q^*_W, K^*_W, \Delta^*_W \right)=\left( q^*_P, K^*_P, \Delta^*_P \right)=\left( q^*, K^*, \Delta^* \right)$, where